Mad Dog Morgan

 Mad Dog Morgan is a 1976 Australian bushranger film directed by Philippe Mora and starring Dennis Hopper, Jack Thompson and David Gulpilil.
 It is based upon the life of Dan Morgan.

 Plot

-Dan Morgan witnesses the (fictitious) bloody massacre of Chinese on the goldfields and turns into a robber.
+Dan Morgan witnesses a bloody massacre of Chinese immigrants on the goldfields and turns into a robber.
 He is arrested and sent to prison for six years where he is tormented and raped.
 He is let out on parole and becomes a bushranger, befriending an Aboriginal man, Billy.
-Morgan fights against the vicious Superintendent Cobham and is eventually killed.
+Morgan fights against the vicious Superintendent Francis Cobham and is eventually killed.